 Violation Points

 Operating a vehicle without lights or beacon.
 2

 Driving with an unsecured load.

 Failure to comply with Airport Traffic Directives.
+2

 Inappropriate radio use (D&DR) 2

 Failure to follow posted signage 2

 Operating a vehicle that generates FOD, cleaned up 2

 Parking a vehicle within 1m of a security barrier 2

-Parking an aircraft fuel service vehicle withing 15m of the ATB 2
+Parking an aircraft fuel service vehicle withing 15m of the ATB

-Vehicle not backed into parking space 2
+Vehicle not backed into parking space

 Vehicle parked partially outside safety line 2

+Driving a vehicle without a current AVIP 2

 Failure to report an incident/accident 2

 Driving through closed/unauthorized area.
 3

 Failure to obey STOP signs.
 3

 Failure to carry AVOP, RAIC, ROC-A (if applicable) 3

 Unsafe reversing of the vehicle.
-3

 Failure to yield to vehicular traffic.
-3

-Leaving vehicle idling in baggage make up area 4
+Leaving vehicle idling in baggage make up area

-Failure to properly wear a seat belt 4
+Failure to properly wear a seat belt

-Vehicle parked outside or safety lines 4
+Vehicle parked outside or safety lines

-Smoking/Vaping on airside
+Smoking/Vaping on airside 4

 Failure to properly secure an airside access gate or wait for a motorized airside access gate to close completely.

 Using personal radios, music devices or similar on airside

 Creating FOD, not cleaned up

 Failure to follow speed limits 5